 - Members are expected to commit to chapter philanthropy, service and educational events

-- Men should be prepared to live in the chapter house every semester after they join.
+- Men should be prepared to live in the chapter house every semester after they join, beginning with spring of their sophomore year.

 - Non-resident fees are paid every semester that a member does not live in the house, regardless of whether the house is full.

 - Fraternity members will not be approved to live off-campus, or in any other campus housing, until their chapter house is filled to capacity.
-Do not sign off-campus leases prior to being released by the Office of Residence Life.
+Do not sign off-campus leases prior to being released by the Office of Residential & First-Year Programs.

 - Sophomore men joining in the fall semester will be expected to move into the house in the spring if it is not full.